Nacdlow/iglu-server/README.md

 $ cd nacdlow-server
 ```

-And to run the application
+And to run the web server
 ```
 $ make
-$ ./nacdlow-server
+$ ./nacdlow-server run [--port 443]
 ```

 ## Configuration

-*To-do...*
+A configuration file is created `./config.toml`.
+New fields will be
+automatically added.
+You might need to set the Dark Sky API key, which you can
+find on our Internal Wiki.